Diyi2020/Diyi2020.github.io/_pages/about.md

 Research Focus of this month:

-1. Numerical Method and Numerical analysis for Moire Materials
+1. Numerical Method and Numerical analysis for Moire

 2. Quantum Algorithms: Input model, Open Quantum System

-3. Quantum Many Body System (mildly making progress along this line): DFT...
+3. Quantum Many Body System and Electronic structure: Gradually shifting into this field